LorenzoBaggi/prediction_arbitrage/README.md

 Information asymmetry-based arbitrage represents one of the most sophisticated strategies in quantitative trading.
 The fundamental objective is to **exploit information asymmetry** to take advantage of market makers who are too slow to cancel or modify their quotes on exchanges.

 This strategy is based on the principle that information doesn't spread instantaneously across all markets, creating temporary profit opportunities for those who can access and process information faster than the competition.
+Our specific goal is to adversely fill market makers who exhibit latency in updating their quotes.

 ## Opportunity Identification